mbridak/PyWinKeyerSerial/README.md

 Any time you edit a message field it is automatically resaved to the json file.

-The default speed is set to 18WPM.
+The default speed is set to by polling the speedpots current state.
 The program watches for speedpot changes and sets the speed accordingly.
 I do realize some of you (WKMini) may not have a speedpot.
 I'll get around to addressing that `Real soon now.`

 ![It's a screenshot](https://github.com/mbridak/PyWinKeyerSerial/raw/main/pic/WINKEYERSCREEN.png)